Samsung unveils new smartwatch interface

-BARCELONA, June 28 (Reuters) - Samsung Electronics Co Ltd (005930.KS) on Monday unveiled its new smartwatch interface at the Mobile World conference, for the operating system it co-developed with Alphabet Inc's (GOOGL.O) Google.
+BARCELONA (Reuters) - Samsung Electronics Co Ltd on Monday unveiled its new smartwatch interface at the Mobile World conference, for the operating system it co-developed with Alphabet Inc’s Google.

-The One UI Watch interface will come with the new Galaxy Watch for a more seamless experience between the smartwatch and Android smartphones, the company said in a statement.
+The One UI Watch interface will come with the new Galaxy Watch for a more seamless experience between the smartwatch and Android smartphones, the company said in a statement here.

 Activities on the watch will be replicated on linked mobile devices.
 For example, if an user installs watch-compatible apps on a smartphone, they will be downloaded onto the smartwatch as well.